jirgn/itDoctrineExtensionsPlugin/README.md

 This is, cause the doctine model builder can only handle one config on time.
 To get arround this use the new task

+    $ symfony doctrine:build-plugin-model --plugin="name_of_plugin"

+for every plugin that holds its own model definition.

+Another drawback when using this special configuration is, that some of the doctrine stanard tasks whould not work anymore.
+This is for example the case, for creating the database tables.
+So here you have to generate the sql by using task

+    $ symfony doctrine:build-sql

+This will generate a sql file with initial schema in data/sql/schema.sql Use this and create the tables directly in the informix db console or dbaccess.

+In development process this should only be used once.
+Use migrations to handle further schema changes.
+This will be nomally supportet through the standard doctrine:migrate task.

+### testing if everything works

+To enshure everything works correctly, there are some integrationlevel unittests.
+Before they can be run, you have to do some tasks an config stuff.
+See this as a simple example how to use this plugin.

+#### setup configuration

+Uncomment the schema in plugins/itDoctrineExtionsPlugin/config/doctrine/ifx_test_schema.yml so that it looks like

+    # plugins/itDoctrineExtionsPlugin/config/doctrine/ifx_test_schema.yml
+    connection: ifx_dummy_connecton

+    SimpleRecord:
+      columns:
+        id:
+    ...

+    ReferenceRecord:
+      tableName: test_table_02
+      columns:
+    ...

+    SelfReferenceRecord:
+      columns:
+    ...

+configure your database.

+    # config/databases.yml
+    all:
+      ifx_dummy_connecton:
+           class: sfDoctrineDatabase
+           param:
+             dsn: 'informix:host=<your_informix_host>; service=<your_port>; database=<your_db_name>; server=<your_server_name>; protocol=onsoctcp;'
+             username: <your_ifx_user>
+             password: <your_ifx_password>

+make shure prefixes for tests are active

+    # plugins/itDoctrineExtensionsPlugin/config/doctrine_ext.yml
+    model_builder_options:
+      classPrefix:
+        itDoctrineExtensionsPlugin: Test_
+      baseClassName:
+        itDoctrineExtensionsPlugin: sfDoctrineRecord

+generate your model

     $ symfony doctrine:build-plugin-model

+create your db in informix dbaccess or console

+    $ CREATE DATABASE <your_db_name>;

+activate logging

+    $ symfony informix:activate-logging --db-name="<your_db_name>"

+generate initial schema sql

+    $ symfony doctrine:build-sql

+build schema directly in informix by executing generated file data/sql/schema.sql

+## multible connections

+As you have seen above symfony/doctrine gives you the possiblity to work with different connections simultaniously.
+Problem is - this does not realy work very well, if you have models that should work only on one connection, or you want to have models with different default connection.

+To give you a possibility to deal with this we build a special migrate task

+    $ symfony doctrine:migrate-connection <name_of_connection>

+to only migrate models for the given connection name.

+**If you need the multible connections, you need to write your migrations by hand.**

 ## Tasks